cmpatino/cmpatino.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a physicist turned machine learning engineer.
 I worked in particle physics at Universidad de los Andes and materials science at Purdue University during my undergrad.
-I've been working in industry for ~5 years in multiple areas related to machine learning such as NLP, recommender systems, and computer vision.
+I've been working in industry for 5+ years in multiple areas related to machine learning such as NLP, recommender systems, and computer vision.

-I'm mainly interested in building machine learning systems that can learn from human experts either through inductive biases or reinforcement learning from human feedback.
+I'm mainly interested in building AI systems that can learn from and collaborate with human experts.

 <script
 	type="module"